Ultra Championship Wrestling-Zero: Ten-year anniversary (2012)

 2012 marked the tenth year of production for the UCW ZERO company.
 At the first show of the new year on January 14, 2012, was the return of former five-time UCW ZERO Heavyweight Champion Blitz to the UCW ZERO ring as a regular member of the roster.
 On March 31, 2012, UCW ZERO held a show involving Martin Casaus, who faced his rival Luke Robinson.
 Blitz faced Los Mochis Paco in a career vs career match where the loser would be forced to retire.
 Paco defeated Blitz.

 Coronavirus Pandemic (2020-present)

 The last event UCW Zero produced was MochiPalooza 2020 in February, with the following show set to be UCW's 18th Anniversary Show.
 By March 2020, however, the coronavirus pandemic halted production of several professional wrestling programs across the globe, including UCW.
-Owner Steve Nielsen believes the safety of the fans and talent is of the upmost importance, and hopes to run shows once the pandemic has officially subsided.